Over the years LARA have produced a varied collection of booklets and papers on subjects related to its work with and for motorsport.

 LARA have now published a first version of a paper on Unmetalled Unclassified Roads.
 This is the first version of the report and we invite and welcome suggestions for improvement.
 LARA and its Members are ready and willing to work with highway authorities, and I hope that this positive attitude will be reciprocated.
 Now updated with the initial revisions - 31 March 2013.

-LARA publishes a new handbook on good practice in managing motor traffic on unsealed public roads.
+LARA handbook on good practice in managing motor traffic on unsealed public roads.
+Updated in May 2014

 Recreational motoring on unsealed roads and byways is a complex issue.
 Some people think that motor vehicles should simply be banned from unsealed roads and nothing is going to change that view, but there is increasingly a ‘middle ground’ approach from highway authorities, which seeks to apply a considered ‘least restrictive approach’ philosophy to traffic management.